tideland/go-stew/README.md

 * `generators` provides a generator for random data, typially used in tests
 * `matcher` matches strings against patterns, like regular expressions, only simpler
 * `slices` provides a powerful set of functions for slices based on generics
+* `uuid` creates and parses UUIDs in the versions 1, 3, 4, and 5
 * `wait` helps you to wait for certain conditions by polling; additionally it conaints a throttle

 I hope you like it. ;)